gopro/OpenGoPro/.github/ISSUE_TEMPLATE/feature_request.md

 ---

+> First ensure you are using a camera that is [currently supported](https://gopro.github.io/OpenGoPro/#compatibility) by Open GoPro.
+Any other tickets will be rejected.

 **Is your feature request related to a problem or use case?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]